 Instagram in particular, has filtered the best of the best in the world and delivered them to you as normal, and in real life they’re not.

-At the end of the day, be inspired by the best, but beat your own path, it’s the only way to find your unique voice and style.
+At the end of the day, be inspired by the best, but beat your own path, it’s the only way to find your artistic fingerprint and unique style.

 When you have settled on a drawing style you’ll want to sell your art.
 If you want to know how I’ll show you.
 Take a look!

 Psst…it’s only $12.99!